-The last time I had fake nails, it was the late 90s and I was prepping for the prom.
-It was the first and last time I had fake nails until last week.
+The late 90s, prepping for the prom, was the last I had fake nails.
+That was the first and that last time — until last week.
 Sure, I’ve gotten many a manicure over the years, but adding extensions or fake nails was not something I thought I’d like.
 Then last week, I went in for a regular gel manicure, but my nails were super short.
-I asked the aesthetician to explain the powder dip nails I’d heard about.
+I asked the nail technician to explain the dip powdered nails I’d heard about.
 She explained the process to me, so I decided to give them a shot.
 After wearing them for just over a week, I definitely have formed my opinions on them.
-Given my novice experience with fake nails, I’ve done a lot of research that I thought I’d share for other novice nail wearers.
+Given my novice experience with fake nails, I’ve done a lot of research about what a powder dip manicure, what that I thought I’d share for other novice nail wearers.
 So here goes.

 What are Powder Dip Nails?